 - Storytelling abilities: We storyboard our movies before we begin our video capture.
 This is key to detailing what we need to digitally capture to tell our story.

 This Merit Badge Aligns with Stop Motion Camp and the requirements are fulfilled by most everything we do in the tech camp.
 In addition to Video Game Design Camp, we also have a Virtual Stop Motion Camp that fulfills the same requirements for this merit badge.

 - Estimated launch date: July 2013

 The Programming Merit Badge will focus on the software side of the old Computers Merit Badge.
-We expect the badge to allow programming in any one of the many computer programming languages out there, including Scratch which we teach in our Computer Programming camp.
+Consequently, we expect the badge to allow programming in Scratch which we teach in our Computer Programming camp.